 Lelerough was given great honor by the Marcons, and buried in a golden casket (which, they felt, befitted a dragon), itself placed inside a massive marble sarcophagus sealed in a mausoleum.
 Her tomb was filled with tributes from all over the Marcon Alliance.
 Historians believe this was quite an interesting attempt at spin on the part of the Marcons - despite all the damage they did, by turning her into one of their heroes, the new imperial court was able to claim her actions as their own.
 In the end, it didn't matter that the trillions of people she killed were all Marcons; she was a force of nature and she "belonged to us!".

 Such was the power and fear she instilled that, even centuries later, her tomb was untouched.
-The necropolis around it was dismantled and every other tomb looted, but Lelerough's final resting placed remained intact, her body never violated by Marconian hands (the ones that buried her did so with great reverence, and even had slaves handle her just so it could be said she was never touched by a Marcon).
-The mausoleum was eventually buried, and the location lost.
+The necropolis around it was dismantled and every other tomb looted, but Lelerough's final resting placed remained intact, her body never violated by Marconian hands; the ones that buried her did so with great reverence, and even had slaves handle her just so it could be said she was never touched by a Marcon, and afterward had all the slaves killed and buried with her.
+The mausoleum was eventually lost.